 James ends this AMA with the suggestion that you should have the goal of being able to communicate with your family and friends the same way you would communicate with clients.
 “When you have done this you will have truly mastered fitness coaching”.

 Communicating your knowledge with clients and those closest to you is not always easy.
 But by mastering some simple trust-building strategies you can build a relationship that is receptive to two-way communication.
-Learn these simple trust-building strategies in our introductory coaching course The Free 7-Day OPEX Coaching Course.
+Learn these simple trust-building strategies in our introductory coaching course The Free Professional Coaching Blueprint.